ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

-The second part of the hydrology model calculates the horizontal water movement across the full model grid including {term}`surface runoff` and {term}`sub-surface runoff`, combined into {term}`local runoff generation` and eventually {term}`total river discharge`.
+The second part of the hydrology model calculates the horizontal water movement across the full model grid including {term}`surface runoff` and {term}`sub-surface runoff`, combined into {term}`local runoff generation` per grid cell and {term}`total runoff` across the grid.

-Hereinafter, we refer to river discharge $Q$ to indicate the amount of water passing a particular point of a river (m3 s−1), whereas total runoff $R$ is regarded as the depth of water produced from a drainage area during a particular time interval (mm).
+Hereinafter, we refer to {term}`river discharge rate` to indicate the amount of water passing a particular point of a river (m3 s−1), whereas runoff $R$ is regarded as the depth of water produced from a drainage area during a particular time interval (mm).

 ### Drainage map